ritesh-ojha/IPL-DATASET/README.md

 - You can use the JSON files in the `json/` directory to analyze overall match data, such as team performance, player statistics, and match outcomes.

-- The CSV files in the `csv/` directory provide detailed ball-by-ball data, allowing for granular analysis of individual deliveries, player performances, and match dynamics.
+- The CSV files in the `csv/` directory provide detailed ball-by-ball data, Platers_details, teams_details and match details allowing for granular analysis of individual deliveries, player performances, and match dynamics.

 ## Automated Generation